angular/angular/modules/angular2/docs/core/10_view.md

 * View knows which expressions need to be watched.
 * View knows what needs to be updated if the watched expression changes.
 * All DOM elements are owned by single instance of the view.
 * The structure of the DOM can not change during runtime.
-To Allow structural changes to DOM we need to understand Composed View.
+To allow structural changes to the DOM we need to understand Composed View.